-2005 KCUDF 2015 Geografia Analysis Geografia Recommendations Officer com recommen Prescriptive land uses are included in Figure 19 of the KCUDF (for example, Item 4: hotel location).
+2005 KCUDF 2015 Geografia Analysis Geografia Recommendations Officer comment on Geografia recommendations Prescriptive land uses are included in Figure 19 of the KCUDF (for example, Item 4: hotel location).
 The market has already shown it will develop land uses where suitable, available sites are located.
 Greater flexibility is required to account for market dynamics: limited availability of lots, prices, consolidation requirements.
 Promote more flexible activity/land use mixes within the Activity Centre.
-It is expecte areas' will b centre, whic flexibility.
+It is expected that a number of 'mixed use areas' will be applied across the activity centre, which will support greater flexibility.
 Section 3.3 of KCUDF: Land use and activity targets require revision.
 Market dynamics have changed significantly since the KCUDF - with significant changes to the demand for different land uses.
 If including targets in the Structure Plan, update them based on demand and supply analysis for each land use contained within this document.
 Noted.
-It is 'targets' in t the Structur contempora projections.
+It is not proposed to provide 'targets' in the Structure Plan.
+However, the Structure Plan will have regard to contemporary land use demand projections.
 Commercial office proposals along Burwood Highway (KCUDF Figure 19 Item 1).
 Limited demand for office space within the centre compared to other uses (residential).
 Market has a demonstrated recent preference for residential development along Burwood Hwy.
 Promote more flexible activity/land use mixes within Structure Plan, along Burwood Highway in particular.
-The KCUDF office buildi within the K 'commercia this is the ap demand for time.
-The S planning co need to be s to market d Large area of land allocated to institutional/education uses at corner of Scoresby Rd & Burwood Hwy (KCUDF Figure 19).
+The KCUDF shows locations for potential office buildings along Burwood Highway within the Knox Westfield site.
+As the 'commercial core' of the Activity Centre, this is the appropriate location should demand for office space increase over time.
+The Structure Plan and resultant planning controls for the Westfield site will need to be sufficiently flexible to respond to market demand.
+Large area of land allocated to institutional/education uses at corner of Scoresby Rd & Burwood Hwy (KCUDF Figure 19).
 Much of this site is surplus to institutional/educational requirements, and has been deemed surplus by the State Government.
 Other uses are more viable.
 Promote townhouse residential, retail, office development on a greater portion of this site.
-It is now kn proposed to governmen also acknow Secondary of support the secondary of The Knox He site as a Stra is suitable fo some comp uses (see Ch Northern edge of Burwood Hwy, between Lewis Road and DPI site is allocated as business/employment (KCUDF Figure 19).
+It is now known that 5 hectares are proposed to be retained for ongoing government use.
+Figure 19 in the KCUDF also acknowledges the location of Fairhills Secondary College.
+The Structure Plan will support the ongoing presence of the secondary college.
+The Knox Housing Strategy designates this site as a Strategic Investigation Site which is suitable for residential development with some complementary commercial land uses (see Chapters 16 and 17).
+Northern edge of Burwood Hwy, between Lewis Road and DPI site is allocated as business/employment (KCUDF Figure 19).
 There is expected to be a decline in demand for industrial space.
 Consideration should be given to where land might be transitioned to other uses.
 This area is one potential opportunity to do this.
 It is suited to retail, office and residential.
 Consider if and how this land might be transitioned to other uses (e.g. residential, retail, office) in an orderly fashion.
-The recommuse nature of Consideration which are suit industrial to omment on Geografia ndations ted that a number of 'mixed use be applied across the activity nich will support greater is not proposed to provide the Structure Plan.
-However, ure Plan will have regard to prary land use demand hs.
+The recommendation to change the land use nature of these sites is not supported.
+Consideration has been given to locations which are suitable to transition from industrial to 'mixed use' (see below).